grasshopper-cms/grasshopper-cms/README.md

         express,
         // Other configs here
     })
-    .then(result => {
+    .then(() => {

-        // Store the authenticated request on the npm's module for convenience grasshopper.authenticatedRequest = result.authenticatedRequest;
+        // grasshopper.authenticatedRequest is now available

-        // Store the grasshopper object on the npm's module for convenience grasshopper.grasshopper = result.grasshopper;
+        // grasshopper.grasshopper is now available

         console.log('listening on port 3000');
         app.listen(3000);